Natural Pet Care with Young Living Essential Oils

-M-Grain blend - provides topical relief from head discomfort resulting from sinus pressure.
+M-Grain blend - Provides topical relief from head discomfort.

-PanAway blend - with osteoarthritis common in older pets, topically PanAway is valuable for relieving discomfort and relaxing muscles, ligaments, and tendons.
-This blend can be used alone or in conjunction with other Young Living essential oils that aid in general discomfort.
+PanAway blend - Helps with discomfort and relaxing of muscles, ligaments, and tendons.
 Using a moist towel over the area increases the effectiveness of the essential oils.

-Peace & Calming blend - topically for fear, anxiety, stress or other similar conditions, Peace & Calming can be used to calm a pet.
+Peace & Calming blend - Helps to relieve negative emotions and to calm a pet.
 If an injury is present, Peace & Calming can help relax a pet enough so that other treatments can be administered.
-This blend is also useful for cats who are resistant to other forms of treatment for urinary problems or excessive grooming resulting from stress.

 V-6 - always have on hand a carrier oil, such as V-6 for diluting your Young Living essential oils.